-- Reportable (rate or count).
+- R (reportable).
 A reportable rate was submitted for the measure.

 - NA (small denominator).
-The plan followed the specifications, but the denominator was too small to report a valid rate.
+The organization followed the specifications, but the denominator was too small to report a valid rate.

 - NB (benefit not offered).
-The plan did not offer the health benefit required by the measure (e.g., mental health, chemical dependency).
+The organization did not offer the health benefit required by the measure (e.g., mental health, chemical dependency).

 - NR (not reported).
-The did not report the measure.
+The organization chose not to report the measure.

-- NQ (not required to report).
+- NQ (not required).
 The plan was not required to report the measure.

 - BR (biased rate).
 The calculated rate was materially biased.

 - UN (unaudited).
-The plan reported a measure that is not required to be audited.
-This result applies to only a limited set of measures.
+The organization chose to report a measure that is not required to be audited.
+This result only applies when permitted by NCQA only a limited set of measures.